Economy & Jobs

-My top priority is to create new jobs, opportunities, and prosperity for all in California’s Fifteenth Congressional District and expand the middle class through a focus on innovation and technology.
-For America to create jobs and succeed in the global economy of the 21st century, the federal government must have policies that support economic growth.
-That means we must change our federal tax code to reward companies that create jobs in this country and not encourage any to ship jobs overseas.
+One of my top priorities is to create new jobs and opportunities for everyone living in California’s Fifteenth Congressional District.
+The federal government must have policies that support economic growth and focus on expanding the middle class through innovation and technology.
+That means we must change our federal tax code to reward companies that create jobs in this country and remove systemic incentives to ship jobs overseas.

-We also must transform our education system so that all of our kids are prepared for the high technology jobs of the future and companies have a properly educated workforce.
-And, we must support research into new, clean energy sources as a way to support domestic industry and protect our environment.
+We also must update and expand educational opportunities so that our children are prepared for the high-tech jobs of the future, and we must support research into new, clean energy sources as a way to support domestic industry and protect our environment.

-It is also imperative that we not let partisan and ideological differences stand in the way of our coming together for the common good.
-I will always support any good idea, whether it is proposed by a Democrat or a Republican, a liberal or a conservative, if it will mean more jobs, higher incomes, and a better quality of life for the American people.
+We cannot let partisan and ideological differences stand in the way of our coming together for the common good.
+I will always support a good idea, whether it is proposed by a Democrat or by a Republican, if it means more jobs, higher incomes, and a better quality of life for Americans.

 What I am Doing for You